koaning/justcharts/README.md

 > Just charts.
 Really.

 The goal of this project is to make it incredibly easy to hack together a [vegalite](https://vega.github.io/vega-lite/) dashboard declaratively.
+The goal is that anything made in the [vegalite editor](https://vega.github.io/editor/#/) can be copied into a static file with ease.

 ## include